DanceWorks Performing Arts

 Darcy Schmitt has been teaching choir for 33 years throughout the PNW.
 Currently she teaches 5 choirs, is the vocal director for the Prairie and Battle Ground High Schools musical productions, and is a voice teacher and vocal coach at Opus School of Music in Ridgefield, WA.
 An established jazz vocalist, Darcy has performed with vocal quartet Pure Imagination for 10 years, appeared in commercials, and performed in night clubs and festivals throughout the PNW.
 Darcy has worked with many artists, notably: Jim Fischer, Diane Schuur, the Woody Hite Band, the Portland Symphonic Choir, and Art Abram’s Swing Machine.

-Stacy Staples – VCB, Angelina Ballerina, Fairy Tale Ballet
+Stacy Staples – VCB, Ballet, Princess Ballerina

 Stacy Staples started dance at age 7 in Vancouver, WA and began her teaching career at 15 years old.
 She’s taught and choreographed for 4 studios including Vancouver City Ballet, holds a Cecchetti teaching certificate and was on Battleground high schools dance team.
 Married to Todd, they have three children together, Addison, Charlie and Huck.
 Stacy loves working with younger students and seeing them discover a love for dance that she discovered as a kid as well as adults who are trying dance for the first time.